 Listen to Bowman here:

-Dr. Recktenwald and his colleague, Ron Averill, MSU associate professor and associate chair for the mechanical engineering undergraduate program, incorporated Emerge with Rubin in fall 2019 and spring 2020 in ME222.
+Dr. Recktenwald and his colleague, Ron Averill, MSU associate professor and associate chair for the mechanical engineering undergraduate program, incorporated Emerge in fall 2019 and spring 2020 in ME222.
 Across both semesters, 500+ students used the Emerge online assignments to learn the power of strong writing in the engineering field.
 The topics included:

 - Create an executive summary that recaps an in-class design project (learn more about the MSU executive summary exercise here)